nico-martin/googlesheet-publish-to-json/readme.md

 # GoogleSheet Publish to JSON

-A simple, ready to use Tool to parse a "Publish to web" Google Spreadsheet and return ist as JSON.
+A simple, ready to use PHP-based Tool to parse a "Publish to web" Google Spreadsheet and return ist as JSON.

 ## Example
 I have a google sheet for some of my past talks and now I'd like to get this as a JSON.